Doctorate in Computer Science (PhD)

 Many of our graduates enter academia and teach at prestigious institutions.
 Others go on to exciting careers across the country at companies such as Amazon, Blizzard Entertainment, Bloomberg, Commvault, EMC, Facebook, Google, Trip Advisor and Vertica.

-- Recent alumnus Ryan Marcus, PhD’19, is heading to MIT as a postdoc to work in the computer science and artificial intelligence lab, continuing the work he did while at Brandeis.
-He recently spoke with Simon Goodacre, Assistant Director of Communications and Marketing for the Graduate School of Arts and Sciences, about cloud computing and machine learning, and his experiences at Brandeis.
+- Alumnus Ryan Marcus, PhD’19, is a postdoc in the computer science and artificial intelligence lab at MIT, continuing the work he did while at Brandeis.
+He spoke with Simon Goodacre, Assistant Director of Communications and Marketing for the Graduate School of Arts and Sciences, about cloud computing and machine learning, and his experiences at Brandeis.